quicbit/quicbit/readme.md

+# Quicbit

+Simple, fast, open software.

 # Announcement

 Quicbit libraries have been skillfully crafted by software engineers using ancient, well-worn, classical, hand-tooled, functions.
-They are specially designed to reside within your sensible application, to be split up and integrated with incomprehensible libraries when your company gets bought.\*
+They are specially designed to reside unobtrusively within your sensible application, to be split up and integrated with incomprehensible libraries when your company gets bought.\*